ZakiaKhatun/Developing-Computer-Aided-Algorithm-for-the-diagnosis-in-Dermoscopic-images/README.md

 - Classification
 **Best performing classification model**- Ensemble of Inception ResNetv2, Inception v3, EfficientNet B3 (ImageNet-pretrained).

-Note: This project was the project of the third semester of my master's in the 'Computer Aided Diagnosis' course.
+Note: This project was a project of the 'Computer Aided Diagnosis' course (Master's third semester).